wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 	        # blank dictionary object...
 	        return render(request, 'rango/login.html', {})

-Like before, this view may seem rather complex as it has to handle a variety of scenarios.
-Like in previous examples, the `user_login()` view handles form rendering and processing - where the form this time contains `username` and `password` fields.
+As before, this view may seem rather complex as it has to handle a variety of scenarios.
+As shown in previous examples, the `user_login()` view handles form rendering and processing - where the form this time contains `username` and `password` fields.

 First, if the view is accessed via the HTTP `GET` method, then the login form is displayed.
 However, if the form has been posted via the HTTP `POST` method, then we can handle processing the form.